Pagu: Literature

 Pagu published the novels Industrial Park (the author's edition, 1933), under the pseudonym Mara Lobo, considered the first Brazilian proletarian novel, and A Famosa Revista (The Famous Magazine) (Americ-Edit, 1945), in collaboration with Geraldo Ferraz.
 Industrial Park was published in the United States in translation of Kenneth David Jackson in 1994 by the University of Nebraska Press.
 A version in Spanish of this novel was published in 2016 and translated by Martín Camps, Professor at the University of the Pacific in Stockton, California.
 She has also written detective stories under the pseudonym King Shelter, originally published in Detective magazine, directed by playwright Nelson Rodrigues, and then gathered in Safra Macabra (Livraria José Olympio Editora, 1998).

 In her work, along with theater groups, she revealed and translated great authors hitherto unpublished in Brazil, such as James Joyce, Eugène Ionesco, Fernando Arrabal and Octavio Paz.

-One of Pagu’s most famous pieces is the book she wrote “Parque Industrial” which was published in 1933 gives detailing insight of the social and economic issues that Brazil faced during the post World War period.
-This book follows three young women during the 1930s, a time when the workforce was very misogynistic towards women.
-Marxism was a major theme throughout this novel as it reflected its significance in the real world specifically during this time period.
-This book gets pretty gruesome and real due to the events that take place in this novel such as one of the ladies getting fired from her job due to her getting pregnant and then jailed for killing her baby who had no skin.
-This is just one example of the chilling realities within this thrilling novel.
-This story also gives the perspective of a lady who escaped the struggles of poverty by marrying a rich man named Alfredo who was a major supporter of Marxism.
-The third main character in this novel gives the perspective of a communist leader who was also involved with Alfredo.
-These three different perspectives give a holistic view of what it was like to live in Sao Paulo Brazil during the 1930s. is This novel is a shadow of the struggles Pagu had to face as a young woman in brazil during the early 20th century.
-Parque Industrial is just one of many pieces of art created by Pagu, which has made her famous to this day.
+One of Pagu’s most famous pieces is her book, Parque Industrial, which was published in 1933 and offers insight into the social and economic issues that Brazil faced during the post-World War period.
+The book follows three young women during the 1930s, a time when the workforce was misogynistic.
+Marxism is a major theme throughout this novel, its significance reflected in the time period.
+The book depicts real hardships faced by women, not shying from depicting gruesome events.
+The perspectives of the novel's three major characters offers a holistic view of life in Sao Paulo, Brazil during the 1930s.